-Arium, a privately held corporation, offers its customers more than two decades of experience in the field of microprocessor development and debug tools.
+For the previous 35 years Arium has been a privately held corporation, offering its customers tremendous depth of expertise and broad experience in the field of microprocessor development and debug tools.

 In 1991, Arium Corporation combined with American Automation to form American Arium, which later became Arium.
 American Automation began in 1977 as a provider of reliable and inexpensive in-circuit emulator tools for the development and debug of embedded microprocessor designs.
 Arium Corporation had its roots in Integrated Digital Systems, a consulting firm founded in 1977.
 In 1983, the company officially changed its name to Arium and introduced an easy-to-use, portable logic analyzer.

 After its merger with American Automation in 1991, Arium began a longstanding collaboration with Intel Corporation to develop in-circuit emulation tools supporting the Intel® Pentium® processor.
 Throughout the 1990s, Arium focused on building and expanding its line of feature-rich hardware-assisted debug tools for Intel processors, eventually dominating the market.

 Currently, the company supports Intel embedded, notebook, desktop, and server processors (excluding Intel® Itanium® processors).